LPology/Simple-Ajax-Uploader/README.md

 ### Features ###
 * Uses XMLHttpRequest and HTML5 file API with fall back to iframe method for Internet Explorer.
-* Provides individual methods for XHR-supported browsers and Internet Explorer for greater control over user experience.
+* Provides individual callback functions for XHR-supported browsers and for browsers that do not support XHR uploads.
+This allows for much greater control over user experience.
 * Requires no external libraries.
 * Fast and lightweight - only about 3.2KB when minified and gzipped.
 * Tested in IE7+, Firefox 4+, Safari 4+, and Chrome.